 We accept unopened/unexpired food items and fresh garden produce (seasonally) during public operating hours.

 A key objective of our pantry program is to provide healthy food options, including low sodium and low sugar products.
 Many patrons follow restricted diets and your donation of healthy food items is especially appreciated.
-We also accept non-food items like dish soap, paper towels, aluminum foil, toilet paper, and wax paper.
+We also accept non-food items like dish soap, feminine hygiene products, paper towels, aluminum foil, toilet paper, and wax paper.

 Things you can do....